plandes/util/README.md

 dependencies, and helpful across many applications.
 Some features include:

 * Better application level support for [configuration] than [configparser].
-  Specifically, optional configuration and configuration groups.
   * Construct objects using configuration files (both INI and YAML).
+  * Parse primitives, dictionaries, file system objects, instances of classes.
 * A [command action library] using an action mnemonic to invocation of a handler that is integrated with a the configuration API.
 This supports long and short GNU style options as provided by [optparse].
-* Streamline in memory and on disk persistence.
+* Streamline in memory and on disk [persistence](doc/persistence.md).
 * Multi-processing work with a persistence layer.

+A secondary goal of the API is to make prototyping Python code quick and easy using the REPL.
+Examples include reloading modules in the [configuration factory](doc/config.md#configuration-factory).

 ## Obtaining